Antisemitism in 21st-century Germany: Extent

 Pro-Palestinian protest against Israel's war in Gaza.
-Characterization of Israeli policies as apartheid is denounced as antisemitic in Germany.
+Characterization of Israeli policies as apartheid is considered antisemitic in Germany.

 A 2012 poll showed that 18% of the Turks in Germany think of Jews as inferior human beings.
 A similar study found that most of Germany's native born Muslim youth and children of immigrants have antisemitic views.

 In 2014, antisemitic activities in Germany prompted the German Chancellor Angela Merkel to lead a rally in Berlin against antisemitism in Germany.
 In that same year, about 3,500 people rallied in front of the Frankfurt City Hall to protest against a wave of antisemitic incidents in Germany.
 A few hundred of the protesters were from the Kurdish-Israeli Friendship Association.
 According to the JTA, "Merkel expressed her support for the event in a letter."

 The number of crimes against Jews and Jewish institutions continued to increase in 2018.
 In a 2018 survey conducted by the European Union, 85% of Jewish respondents in Germany said that antisemitism was a "very big" or "fairly big" issue, and 89% said that antisemitism had become a worse problem in the last five years.
 In February 2019, crime data released by the government for 2018 and published in Der Tagesspiegel showed a yearly increase of 10%, with 1,646 crimes linked to a hatred of Jews in 2018, with the totals not finalised as yet.
 There was a 60% rise in physical attacks (62 violent incidents, vs 37 in 2017).
 Germany also reported a new record of cases linked to hatred of Jews in 2020, with 2,275 crimes with an antisemitic background until the end of January 2021.